blockchain-dei/openscv/README.md

 2018), "Control-flow Hijack" (Choi et al., 2021), "Delegated call" (Andesta et al., 2020; Li et al., 2023; Hu et al., 2023), "Cross Program Invocation" (Cui et al., 2022), "Tainted delegatecall" (Brent et al., 2020) or "SWC-112 Delegatecall to Untrusted Callee" (SmartContractSecurity, 2020).</p>

+<h3>1.7 Unsafe Non-Blockchain External Call</h3>

+<p>This category of vulnerabilities is related to contracts i) making non-blockchain external calls to untrusted third-parties resources like web services and libraries, ii) executing external commands, or iii) accessing external files.
+These calls or accesses to non-blockchain external resources will cause security issues if different results are returned to each peer node, which consequently will result in inconsistent endorsements</p>

+<i>1.7.1 Unsafe External Web Service Call</i>

+Sometimes, contracts may opt to streamline the development process and reduce effort by reusing external web services through API calls.
+Nevertheless, this approach can potentially lead to security issues if the returned values vary across different peer nodes.
+This vulnerability is also known in the literature as "Web service" (Li et al., 2022b).

+<i>1.7.2 Unsafe External Library Call</i>

+Similar to the previously mentioned vulnerability, contracts might incorporate external libraries without a comprehensive understanding of their internal workings.
+This vulnerability is also known in the literature as "External Library Calling" (Li et al., 2022b).

+<i>1.7.3 Unsafe External Command Execution</i>

+External command execution is another possibility within smart contracts.
+Nevertheless, this action cannot guarantee consistent results across all peer nodes.
+This vulnerability is also known in the literature as "System Command Execution" (Li et al., 2022b).

+<i>1.7.4 Unsafe External File Access</i>

+Like external command execution, smart contracts also enable access to external files, but it cannot be assured that the nodes will receive identical results.
+This vulnerability is also known in the literature as "External File Accessing" (Li et al., 2022b).

+<h3>1.8 Cross Channel Invocation</h3>

+Certain blockchain platforms like Hyperledger Fabric permit contracts to call each other.
+How- ever, when two contracts interact through different channels, inconsistencies can arise in message reception.
+This vulnerability is known in the literature with the same name (Li et al., 2022b).

 <h2>2.
 Mishandled Events</h2>